11 Best Places to Visit in California in Winter

 5. Los Angeles

-Los Angeles gives travelers the chance to bask in mid-winter sunshine.
+Soak up the stylish SoCal culture, while you bask in the winter sunshine of Los Angeles.
 Like most of Southern California, the rainy season occurs in the fall and winter (typical of a Mediterranean climate).
-However, it rains much less here than in Northern California.
+However, it rains much less here during the winter than in Northern California, usually only rains for six or seven days out of the entire month.

 Beautiful beaches are another draw of visiting Los Angeles.
 Even during winter, you can enjoy the beaches of Los Angeles.
 In winter, you can take quiet walks along the shoreline and dine at beachfront restaurants.

 Winter is a wonderful time to visit the 130-acre Botanical Gardens at The Huntington near Pasadena (10 miles away from Los Angeles).
-Visitors can explore 16 themed gardens, such as the Desert Garden, Japanese Garden, and Shakespeare Garden.
+You can explore 16 themed gardens, such as the Desert Garden, Japanese Garden, and Shakespeare Garden.
 The Desert Garden features aloes that bloom with dazzling red flowers in wintertime, while the Camellia Garden is in peak bloom in January and February.

 6. San Francisco